These functions and operators operate on date and time data types.

 TIMEZONE_MINUTE | timezone_minute |

-function vary depending on the
+The types supported by the extract function vary depending on the

 field to be extracted.
 Most fields support all date and time types.